On B2B Demand Generation tools and Lead Generation Dashboards

-With that said, I think it is important to remember that buying lead management software and dashboards tools is akin to buying a high performance stock car.
+With that said, I think it is important to remember that buying lead management software and dashboards tools are akin to buying a high-performance stock car.
 Without a skilled and knowledgeable driver behind the wheel, you may never get out of first gear no matter how great the car is.

 - Enough of the right people to support the process